HomeSecurity & PrivacyBrave

 How do I make Brave my default browser on iPhone or iPad?

-Open your device Settings, scroll down to Brave, tap Default Browser App, and select Brave.
+Open the iOS Settings app, scroll down to Brave, tap Default Browser App, and select Brave.
 After that, links from Mail, Messages, and other apps open in Brave instead of Safari.
 The steps are identical on iPad.

 Does Brave block ads as well on iOS as it does on a computer?

 Not quite.
 Because Apple mandates the WebKit engine, Brave on iPhone and iPad cannot strip out every ad and tracker the way the desktop version can.
-It still blocks the vast majority and speeds up page loads noticeably, but a few sophisticated trackers can slip through.
+It still blocks the large majority and speeds up page loads, but some trackers can slip through.

 What is Brave Rewards, and do I have to use it?

 Brave Rewards is an optional program that lets you earn tokens for viewing privacy respecting ads.
 It is entirely opt in.
-We switched it off in settings and the browser kept all of its privacy protections, so feel free to ignore it if the prompts bother you.
+We switched it off under Menu, All Settings, Brave Rewards, and the browser kept all of its privacy protections, so feel free to ignore it if the prompts bother you.